alex-desaram/alex-desaram.github.io/paper.md

 (insert image here)

 ---
-I'll leave you with a quote that I touched on in *Even in Fiction We Miss the Point*-- one that continues to guide me:
+I'll leave you with a quote that I touched on in *Even in Fiction We Miss the Point*— one that continues to guide me:

 > "The mystery of life isn't a problem to be solved, but a reality to be experienced."
 > — Frank Herbert, *Dune*